We get into the nitty-gritty of how a DAC works, what specs to look for, and the pros and cons of the different types.

 Lossy audio formats aren’t known for fantastic quality because they’re encoded in a way that sacrifices a lot of crucial audio data.
-You get a smaller file size that’s easier to store, transfer, or stream by trimming off the audio data.
+You get a smaller file size that’s easier to store, transfer, or stream by trimming off portions of the audio data.

 Like lossy formats, compressed lossless formats store data in smaller file sizes, but they do so without sacrificing any audio data.
 This makes them relatively easy to store and quickly transfer while offering a more high-quality listening experience.

 Audio formats that fall under this category include: FLAC (Free Lossless Audio Codec), ALAC (Apple Lossless Audio Codec), and DSD (Direct Stream Digital).